faceslog/swtor-auto-snowball/README.md

    - You can download Python from [python.org](https://www.python.org/).

 2. **Install Required Dependencies**:
+   - Open a terminal as admin (required for swtor autoclick for some users)

-   - Create a virtual env and activate it:
+   - Create a virtual env and activate it using powershell:
      ```sh
      python -m venv myenv
+     # For powershell use .ps1 for cmd use .bat
      myenv/Scripts/Activate.ps1
      ```